The USA - economically overpowering, militarily indispensable, and morally... well, wavering - confronts us with an unpleasant question:

 The EU as ONE player - not a debating club

-The most important thing is that the EU must present a united front.
+The most important thing: the EU must act as one.
 If national egos prevail, Washington will treat us like a patchwork quilt.
 Or even worse: like Great Britain.

 Emotions play a role in this game - not to show them, but to recognize, use and counter them.

 Trump loves nostalgic car worker fantasies?
 Fine.
-Then let’s give him the emotion, but not the advantage.
+Then let's give him the feeling, but not the advantage.

-Because in the end, the winner is not the one with the biggest headlines.
-It’s the one who plays cleverly – and quietly writes the rules.
+Because in the end, it's not the one with the biggest headlines who wins.
+It's the one who plays smart - and quietly writes the rules.